 Steve's Opinion - Minelab just reintroduced the GPX 4500, a prior model to the GPX 5000 below.
 Currently it is being offered with two coils for only $2699 which represents a fantastic amount of performance for less than half the price of the GPX 5000.
 The main thing lacking on the GPX 4500 that the GPX 5000 offers is the Fine Gold timing.
 This is a setting that eliminates the most troublesome hot rocks and ground while still getting most of the gold.
 You also get the Salt Gold and Coin/Relic timings plus the Enhanced timing has been improved on the 5000.
 However, $3000 more for these differences is a bit much and in my opinion the GPX 4500 now represents the best "bang-for-the-buck" option available for those wanting a powerful pulse induction prospecting detector.
-Sept 2019 note: it appears Minelab is discontinuing the GPX 4500.
-There are plenty available still and Minelab still lists them on their website as a current model, but dealers are saying it's going away.
+2020 note: it appears Minelab is discontinuing the GPX 4500.
+There are available still and Minelab still lists them on their website as a current model, but dealers are saying it's going away.
 That would remove an great value choice for prospectors and I for one hate to see it happen.
 Grab one while you still can.

 ads by Amazon...